sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 service, continuing until the timeout is reached.
 Once the DPU successfully terminates all services, it responds to the gNOI RebootStatus RPC with STATUS_SUCCESS and 'active' will be set to false in the RebootStatusResponse.
 Until the services are terminated gracefully, 'active' will be '1' in the RebootStatusResponse.

 * Following the confirmation from the DPUs, the NPU proceeds to detach the PCI devices associated with the DPUs.
-This detachment is achieved through the sysfs interface by echoing '1' to the /sys/bus/pci/devices/XXXX:XX:XX.X/remove file for each DPU.
-While this detachment is currently performed via sysfs, there are plans to implement a vendor-specific API for cases where the DPU bus information cannot have a fixed value.
+This detachment is achieved through the pci_detach() vendor API, or via the sysfs interface by echoing '1' to /sys/bus/pci/devices/XXXX:XX:XX.X/remove for each DPU, if the vendor API is unavailable.

 * With the DPUs prepared for reboot, the NPU triggers a platform vendor API to initiate the reboot process for the DPUs.
 Vendor API reboots a single DPU, but the NPU spawns multiple threads to reboot DPUs in parallel.
 If any of the the DPU is stuck or unresponsive, the DPU reboot platform API should attempt a cold boot or power cycle to recover it.